Last Updated on

-Phagocytes are a kid of immune cell that act by ‘eating’ the bacteria that cause diseases, and killing them.
+Phagocytes are a kind of immune cell that act by ‘eating’ the bacteria that cause diseases and killing them.
 In the process of doing so, they release a lot of reactive oxygen molecules.
 These molecules, if not neutralised, can cause a lot of harm to the body.
-This is why we need to consume good amount of antioxidants in order to keep our immune system healthy and running.
+This is why we need to consume a good amount of antioxidants in order to keep our immune system healthy and running.

 Berries such as strawberries, blueberries, cherries, cranberries, mulberries, as well as grapes, dark chocolate, nuts, dark green leafy vegetables are all great sources of antioxidants.